benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ## Where it shines

-As I mentioned, I don't think it pays off if you're just using it as a glorified `switch`.
+As I mentioned, I don't think `match` pays off if you're just using it as a glorified `switch`.
 So where does it pay off?

-In the tutorial PEP there are several examples that make it shine (I guess it's fair enough when showing off a new feature): matching commands and their arguments in a simple text-based game.
-I've merged some of those examples and copied them below:
+In the tutorial PEP there are several examples that make it shine: matching commands and their arguments in a simple text-based game.
+I've merged some of those examples together and copied them below:

 ```python
 command = input("What are you doing next? ")